Sources

 optargs=quiet drm.debug=7 capemgr.enable_partno=BB-ADC

-optargs=quiet drm.debug=7 capemgr.enable_partno=cape-bone-iio
+or optargs=quiet drm.debug=7 capemgr.enable_partno=cape-bone-iio

 However, I have had no luck with this so I just echo every time the BBB gets power-cycled.